Carex haematostoma

 Carex haematostoma, also known as hong zui tai cao in China, is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to parts of central Asia and China.

 Description

-The sedge has a spreading woody rhizome with smooth and tufted culms that are 25 to 70 cm in height and are surrounded at the base with pale brown coloured sheaths that disintegrateinto fibers with age.
+The sedge has a spreading woody rhizome with smooth and tufted culms that are 25 to 70 cm in height and are surrounded at the base with pale brown coloured sheaths that disintegrate into fibers with age.
 The flat grey-green coloured leaves have a linear shape and are shorter than the culms and have a width of 1.5 to 3 mm and have a small spike at the end.
 The inflorescence is composed of four to eight spike of which two to four are male.
-The have a cylindrical to club shape and are the 1.4 to 1.8 cm in length.
+They have a cylindrical to club shape and are the 1.4 to 1.8 cm in length.
 The female spikes are more cylindrical and are 1 to 3 cm long.